The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Other than blast damage attacks, combat maneuvers are generally the only way a group of individuals have a chance at damaging a detachment.
 ### Damage
 When a character is damaged, they lose that amount of stamina.
 Stamina is a measure of one's ability to avoid life-threatening harm.
-If they take more damage than remaining stamina, they are wounded, and the remaining damage is removed from their STR.

-When a character takes STR damage they are wounded and must make a STR save to avoid ***critical damage***.
+If they have no stamina left, they are wounded, and the remaining damage is removed from their STR.
+They then must make a STR save to avoid ***critical damage***.
 ### Critical Damage
 Taking critical damages means they fall unconscious and are dying, and must roll on the Scars table.
 The dying character must have their wounds treated by another character and have a ***short rest*** within an hour or they die.
 NPCs other than retainers die immediately upon receiving critical damage.
 Some enemies will have special abilities or effects that occur when their target fails a save against critical damage.